 Bullying can have a range of short and long term effects.
 These can affect the victim and the bully.
-Lots of school age children will be familiar with the saying STOP when it comes to bullying (Several Times On Purpose), as this helps children understand the difference between someone saying something unkind once, and the seriousness of bullying.
+Lots of school-age children will be familiar with the saying STOP when it comes to bullying (Several Times On Purpose).
+This helps children understand the difference between someone saying something unkind once, and the seriousness of bullying.
 Effects of bullying can stay with us from being a child.
 If we didn’t experience it as a child, would we be able to recognise it as adults?
 Several Times On Purpose?
 And would we recognise the effects it has on our adult mental health?

-In the news in the past few years we have seen evidence of the heart-breaking length that children and adults feel they have to go to escape from bullying behaviour.
+In the news in the past few years, we have seen evidence of the heart-breaking length that children and adults feel they have to go to escape from bullying behaviour.
 According to studies, in 2016 1.5 million people in the UK reported being bullied, and 19% of these reported it happening every day.
 1 in 8 children have suicidal thoughts due to bullying.
 These statistics are staggering.
-This happening as children has serious effects on our mental health, and not just when we are younger when the bullying is happening, it can actually come on later in life, when we don’t expect it to.
+This happening as children has serious effects on our mental health while the bullying is happening, but alternatively, it can actually come on later in life, when we don’t expect it to.

 It isn’t just face to face bullying that can occur at school, work or even places where we go as a hobby.
-Nowadays it is easier than ever to attack people from behind a screen and trolling and cyber bullying are becoming more and more common.
-Especially with all the different forms of social media that children and adults can access.
-It is worth noting that cyber bullying is easier to hide so the victim may not ask for help for a longer period of time.
+Nowadays it is easier than ever to attack people from behind a screen.
+Trolling and cyberbullying are becoming more and more common especially with all the different forms of social media that children and adults can access.
+It is worth noting that cyberbullying is easier to hide so the victim may not ask for help for a longer period of time.

 The Effects of Bullying?

 Some examples of changes in behaviour can be easy to spot, but others can be harder.
-Be sure to look out for these things:
+If you think someone you love may be being bullied, or even yourself, be sure to look out for these things:

 Feelings of shame

-When being bullied it can make us feel like it is our fault.
+Being bullied can make us feel like it is our fault.
 Our brain finds it hard to understand what is going on and we begin to believe that it is our fault and we deserve what is happening.
 It can also make us feel embarrassed to tell someone.

 Social isolation including school/work avoidance

-As part of a previous self-care blog we referenced how important sleep is for our mental health.
-But if something serious is bothering us and is on our minds, our sleep will be effecting and this can then cause other problems with our mental health.
+We all know that sleep is massively important for our mental health and our wellbeing, but if something serious is bothering us and is on our minds, our sleep will be effected and this can then cause other problems with our mental health.